margaretmf/margaretmf.github.io/creativewriting.md

 The lone bird skating on ice.
 The shadow of the lone bird in/on the grass.
 The bird alone on the city map, she knows her city and she loves the water.
+The brave lone bird

+Fly high in the sky above the clouds

 Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing, Curious, Observant
 Hidden, Nested